Frontendry/frontendry-wp-post-formats-ui/README.md

 The supported WP post formats are Video, Gallery, Audio, Link and Quote.

-1. After installing and activating the plugin, you'll get metaboxe(s) for the respective post type.
+After installing and activating the plugin, you'll get metaboxe(s) for the respective post format.

-2. Use the below field values on your theme.
+Use the below field values on your theme.
 This should be within The Loop.
 Enjoy!!!

 1. For Video Post Format: